Frique/VVV/README.md

 A fork of https://github.com/Varying-Vagrant-Vagrants/VVV for personal use.

 ### Purpose
+- Meant to run as a single instance running unlimited projects
-- Focus on hooking into existing (WP) projects
+- Focus on hooking into existing (WP) projects in any location of the local machine
-- Speed up the "vagrant up" process by stripping bloat from the provisioning
+- Speed up the "vagrant up / provision" process by stripping bloat from the provisioning
 - Simplify host + symlink creation
 - Expand DB import/export functionality
-- Anything that makes it ideal as a single box with many projects
 - Keep list of changes here
 - Keep repo up to date with VVV
+- Separate vagrant up & provision actions for optimal machine (re)boot workflow

 ### Applied features
 - Switched to trusty32 for lighter performance